BRUCE MIDDLE MUSICIAN

 Guitarist / Composer/ Arranger/ Producer/ Educator

 Bruce was born into a musical family.
-His father is a self-taught, multi-instrumentalist, Bluegrass musician (Jimmy Dean’s band) and his mother was a classically trained pianist who worked part-time as a church pianist and organist for the Alexandria Roller Rink.
+His father is a self-taught, multi-instrumentalist, Bluegrass musician and his mother was a classically trained pianist who worked part-time as a church pianist and organist for the Alexandria Roller Rink.
 “Without them, I would not have achieved the level of musicianship I have today.
-They are without a doubt my most inspirational and influential teachers”.
+They are without a doubt, my most inspirational and influential teachers”.

-Bruce is a freelance musician in the greater Fredericksburg area for over twenty years performing, teaching, producing, and recording.
-Throughout his 35 years in the industry, Bruce has played on dozens of albums and logged hundreds of session dates on guitar and bass.
+Bruce is a freelance musician in the greater Mid Atlantic region and throughout his 35 years in the industry, Bruce has performed on concert stages, festivals, corporate events and local clubs.
+He has logged many hours in the studio for session dates on guitar, mandolin, and bass.
 In addition, he has been involved in Foley Arts, Underscores, TV and Radio Commercials, Voice Over, and many other projects.

 "I have been very fortunate to have met some of the most remarkable and interesting musicians.
 Many of these folks have contributed greatly to my development as a musician and opened my ears and mind to some of the most beautiful music I have ever experienced."